+9. Which of the following statements is true about the U.S. economy?

+A

-- 9. Which of the following statements is true about the U.S. economy? - A. The United States produces over one-fifth of the world's production. - B. The United States has the world's third largest economy. - C. The United States produces less than half as much as China does. - D. The United States produces less than one-third as much as Japan does.
+The United States produces nearly one-fifth of the world's production.

+- B. The United States has the world's third largest economy. - C. The United States produces less than half as much as China does. - D. The United States produces less than one-third as much as Japan does.

-The United States is a prosperous country because it produces a large amount of output using very little population.
+The United States is a prosperous country because it produces a large amount of output with a relatively small population.